 Here are a few conditions that must be fulfilled for the income to be taxable under this head:

-Income will come under this head if you obtain your earnings from carrying on business/ profession.
-You must deduct all your expenses from the total revenue earned for the computation of the profit.
+Your income will be considered under this head if your earnings come from a business or if you are self-employed.
+To calculate your profit or gross income, you will have to deduct your expenses from the total revenue.
 Then, tax will be applicable under this income head.

-This heading also includes bonuses, salary, and profit earned due to a partnership with a business organisation.
-However, there are some rules applicable here:
+This head will also include incomes, such as bonuses, salary, and profit earned due to a partnership with a business organisation.
+However, the following rules apply:

-For the earnings that do not belong to any of the various heads of income mentioned above, it will fall under the Income from other sources category.
-Some common examples of earnings that fall under this head include income from lottery, gambling, gift card games, etc. Section 56(2) of the Income Tax Act covers these incomes, which are taxable under the law.
+For the earnings that do not belong to any of the heads of income mentioned above, it will fall under the 5th category called income from other sources.
+Some common examples of earnings that fall under this head include income from lottery, gambling, gift card games, bank deposits, rewards from other sports, and more.
+Section 56(2) of the IT Act covers these incomes.

 1. Profit made from the sale of a license